cgzirim/seek-tune/README.md

 #### ▸ Start the Client App 🏃‍♀️‍➡️
 ```
-# assuming you're still in the client dir
+# assuming you're still in the client dir:

 npm start
 ```